 Now, do you think that a 5’6″ male that works out, and is 181 pounds at 8% body fat is overweight?
 I don’t, but according to this chart, that person wouldn’t just be considered overweight, he would be borderline obese.
 You tell me, does this person look like he’s almost obese?

 What about a 5’8″ female that is 158 pounds?
 According to the BMI chart – just 3 pounds away from being overweight.
 Does the person below look 3 pounds away from being overweight?
 Do you see the pattern?
 For people living an active and fit lifestyle, BMI is close to worthless.

 I’ve heard countless stories like this from other people too.
 Doctors telling their patients they need to lose weight because this arbitrary BMI chart says they’re overweight.

 When are we going to move beyond such a ridiculous measurement?
 The body mass index (BMI) was created during the 1800s.
 Have we not advanced enough as a society to figure out how meaningless this measurement really is?

 Thankfully, there’s no need to reinvent the wheel.
 We already know how to take accurate body composition readings.
 Body fat measurements tell the bigger story.
 We even have tests now to show how much fat mass, muscle mass, and other mass our bodies are comprised of.

-Not only could you have lose more fat than the scale is showing, but you could have also put on some muscle.
+Not only could you have lost more fat than the scale is showing, but you could have also put on some muscle.
 Can your weight show you that progress?
 Nope.
 Can the BMI show you that?
 Not a chance.
 Is the BMI accurate?
 Only as an average of the population at whole.
 For people living a fit lifestyle, it’s time to retire the BMI for good.
 Focus your efforts on changing your body composition.